 #2 – Self Talk & Affirmations

 Most of us scold ourselves, put ourselves down, and hardly ever speak well of ourselves to others.
 We think this is humility.
 It’s actually the opposite and is a form of pride!
-It’s insecurity, which is a pride.
+It’s insecurity, which is pride.

 See yourself as God sees you – pure, positive energy that is loved unconditionally.
-You are whole, you are healed, you are beautiful and intelligent.
+You are whole, you are healed, and you are beautiful and intelligent.
 Be careful to not call yourself names, or criticize yourself or put yourself down.
 Be careful about judging yourself for past decisions or the way you use to do things – you did the best you could at the time and so is everyone else.

 I recommend Louise Hay’s, Power Affirmations book to get you started.

 Lisa Nichols, one of my absolute favorite motivational speakers, says that we expect other people to celebrate us more than we are celebrating ourselves.
 So, to help with that, every morning she looks at herself in the mirror and says 7 things she’s proud of herself for, 7 things she forgives herself for, and 7 things that she commits to herself for that day.
 How powerful!
 Lisa has really rocked my world and I highly recommend her book, “Abundance Now!“

 #4 – Learn to Love Yourself

 Another one of my favorite teachers, Louise Hay, has many books and videos about doing mirror work and teaches you how to learn to love yourself.
 My favorite two books are Mirror Work and the Love Yourself, Heal Your Life Workbook.